If you are a non-resident and planning to return to India, there are many questions that worry you.

 Eligible Credits to RFC account

-- Proceeds from sale of Eligible Assets outside India
+- Proceeds from the sale of Eligible Assets outside India

 - Transfer from other RFC/NRE/FCNR accounts